 Creation ex nihilo

 The classical doctrine of creation ex nihilo is very different in major respects from modern notions of creation or “creationism.”
 It is grounded in philosophically robust concepts and theology from the Christian tradition that predate the modern era and provide sound principles for understanding the God-world relation in our scientific age.
 These principles provide a basis for the kind of “thick” engagement between theology and science advocated by Sir John Polkinghorne.
 A sound understanding of the relation between God and the world allows science to be science and theology to be theology wherein each can have constructive yet critical mutual interaction with the other.
+Theology can then take advantage of insights offered by a developmental (or evolutionary) scientific account of the cosmos, and science can have an appreciation of insights that come from the theological side regarding the meaning of things that elude science.

 Much of the material covered in the slides for this presentation is in my essay, “Creation: What the World Is” for BioLogos and my article, “Beyond Imagination: The True Meaning of Creation,” from the printed version of Fall, 2018, Anglican Way magazine.
 I draw upon the work of Thomas Aquinas quite heavily, since he summarizes a long tradition of classical philosophical thought in a beautiful synthesis that is still relevant (and needed) today.